Philodendron pink princess care: Growing a rare beauty

 - Dip the cut end in rooting hormone to promote faster root growth.
 (Optional)

-- Next, place the cutting into the hole, making sure one node is beneath the surface.
+- Then, insert the cutting into the hole so that at least one node is covered by the soil.

-- It is time to place the pot in a warm spot with indirect light and regularly water it to keep the soil moist.
+- Now, set the pot in a warm location where indirect light fills the room and water it weekly to keep your plant’s soil moist.

-- Wait a few weeks, then check the roots by gently pulling the cutting.
+- Wait a few weeks, then test for roots by gently pulling the cutting.

 Common Problems and Solutions of Philodendron Pink Princess